Frequently Asked Questions – General Mission Trips

 How do I sign-up for a mission trip?

-- If you are interested in a summer trip, we strongly recommend that you register as soon as possible as this is the most frequently requested time for travel.
+- Decide which trip(s) you are interested in.
+For summer trips, we strongly recommend that you register as soon as possible as this is the most frequently requested time for travel.

 - Make the $100 non-refundable deposit as directed in the Travel Forms to reserve your spot in the mission group.